 The Company's flagship asset is its 100% owned Mt Todd gold project ("Mt Todd" or the "Project") in the Northern Territory ("NT") Australia.
 Mt Todd is the largest undeveloped gold project in Australia.
-The Company recently received authorization for the last major environmental permit and completed an updated Preliminary Feasibility Study for Mt Todd, which confirms the project's robust economics at today's gold price.
-With these important milestones complete, Vista is in a position to actively pursue strategic alternatives that provide the best opportunity to maximize value for the Company.
+In January 2018, the Company received authorization for the last major environmental permit and we announced the positive results of the updated PFS for Mt Todd, which confirms the project's solid economics at a gold price of \$1,300/oz.
+See "Project Updates" below for a summary of the PFS results.
+With these important milestones complete, Vista is in a position to identify and pursue strategic alternatives that may provide the best opportunity for shareholders to realize fair value for Mt Todd.